will-analyze/will-analyze.github.io/_posts/2024-09-22-HackTheBox_Sau_Walkthrough.md

 ![](/assets/img/htb_sau/Screenshot_From_2024-09-2321-46-19.png)

 here we see some sort of software that allows us make baskets called "request-baskets" on the bottom of the page running version 1.2.1.
 This is already interesting as this gives us a specific software/version that can have a CVE associated with it.
-Before I do that though

-I'm going to go ahead and make a basket and see how it works:
+Before I do that though, I'm going to go ahead and make a basket and see how it works:

 ![](/assets/img/htb_sau/Screenshot_From_2024-09-23_21-52-28.png)